intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/gpu_supports.rst

 GPU Supports
 ================================

-BigDL-LLM not only supports running large language models for inference, but also supports QLoRA finetuning on Intel GPUs.
+IPEX-LLM not only supports running large language models for inference, but also supports QLoRA finetuning on Intel GPUs.

 * |inference_on_gpu|_
 * `Finetune (QLoRA) <./finetune.html>`_